 Refreshing combination of rockmelon, golden kiwi and passionfruit topped with indulgent crushed chocolate honeycomb to create a zippy sweet no-cook dessert salad that will wow the crowds.

 What could bring more festive joy than a chocolate salad as a Christmas fruit platter with a difference?

-Appealing to the young and old, this easy to make platter of chocolate and fruits will be a fitting end to any Christmas gathering!
+Appealing to kids and adults alike, this easy to make Christmas platter of chocolate and fruits will be a fitting end to any holiday gathering!

 More Salad Collections